kbrix/brixtools/README.md

 The package and site are still under construction...

 The goal of brixtools is to make it easier to model non-life insurance data with deductibles using maximum likelihood methods.
+The package is currently in its infancy and many more features can be implemented.

 Installation
 ------------